andrew/ultimate-awesome/README.md

 - [awesome-oscp](https://github.com/0x4D31/awesome-oscp) - A curated list of awesome OSCP resources.
 - [awesome-musicdsp](https://github.com/olilarkin/awesome-musicdsp) - A curated list of my favourite music DSP and audio programming resources.
 - [awesome-nostr](https://github.com/aljazceru/awesome-nostr) - Nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things .
-- [awesome-ethical-hacking-resources](https://github.com/hassnainfareed/awesome-ethical-hacking-resources) - 😎 🔗 Awesome list about all kinds of resources for learning Ethical Hacking and Penetration Testing.
 - [awesome-livecoding](https://github.com/toplap/awesome-livecoding) - All things livecoding.
 - [awesome-quantum-computing](https://github.com/desireevl/awesome-quantum-computing) - A curated list of awesome quantum computing learning and developing resources.
 - [awesome-learn-gamedev](https://github.com/notpresident35/awesome-learn-gamedev) - A curated collection of game development learning resources.